 The Hon.
-Desmond Anthony Augustus McKenzie, CD, MP, JP was born on December 1, 1952.
+Desmond Anthony Augustus McKenzie, CD, MP, JP, is the Minister of Local Government and Community Development.
+Mr McKenzie was born on December 1, 1952.
 He is one of Jamaica’s longest serving career politicians.

 His political career began in the local government fraternity under the Jamaica Labour Party (JLP) as Councillor for the Denham Town Division in 1977 through to 1984 and the Tivoli Gardens Division (1990 to 2011).